How Do I Sell My Product to a Retail Store?

 In my shop, I make a sheet-metal evaporative cooler jack.
 How can I sell it to a hardware store?
 Do I need some sort of certification and, if so, how do I do that?

-Join us at Entrepreneur magazine's Growth Conference, Dec.
-15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
-Register here for exclusive pricing, available only for a limited time.Certification or license requirements vary by region, so you'll have to check with your local and state regulations offices to find out.
+Join us in a city near you at Entrepreneur’s Accelerate Your Business event series kicking off Feb 23.
+View cities and dates »Certification or license requirements vary by region, so you'll have to check with your local and state regulations offices to find out.
 In the meantime, I recommend that you visit a local hardware store and see if there really is a market for your product.

 If so, the hardware store owner or manager should put you in touch with purchasers at higher levels to see if your product is something they may want to stock.
 You can also go to industrial wholesalers or suppliers in your area or region to see if there is a market or interest from their perspective.